Funding Your Holiday

 More Than a Break – a Change of Mindset

-Esther, her wife Angela, and their two children aged 5 and 9 went to the Isle of Wight for a week’s supported holiday, with financial assistance from the Dementia Adventure Support Fund.
+Esther, her wife Angela, and their two children aged 5 and 9 enjoyed a much-needed holiday on the Isle of Wight, funded by the Dementia Adventure Support Fund.
+Angela had been diagnosed with Alzheimer's, leading to significant changes in her behaviour and challenging dynamics in their family.

 Angela and Esther on holiday